CodeYourFuture/curriculum/common-content/en/module/js3/one-to-one/index.md

    C[datum2] == createFilmCard(datum2) ==> D[UI component 2]
 ```

-If we have an array named `films`, to create an array of card components we can iterate through the film data using a `for...of` loop:
+> Given an array named `films`...

+To create an array of card components we can iterate through the film data using a `for...of` loop:

 ```js
 const filmCards = [];